vishnu1411/Oct25DallasHack/AI_Challenges/AI01-ChatBot/01-solution.md

-# 📖 Solution to Challenge 04: Setting Up LLMs for a Chatbot and its Dependencies
+# 📖 Solution to AI Challenge 01: Setting Up LLMs for a Chatbot and its Dependencies

 ## 🔹 Objective
 In this challenge, you will: